 Set out pots with good well-drained soil and carefully tear apart roots from the plant and repot individually.

-The Jelly Bean Plant is not susceptible to many pests and diseases.
+Jelly Beans are not susceptible to many pests and diseases.

 However, if overwatered the plant can rot.
 Rot begins with mushy brown spots that move upwards.